Overview

 Evaluation

-To receive credit for COMP 637, you must achieve a cumulative course grade of B- (70 percent) or better.
-Your cumulative course grade will be based on the following assessment.
+To receive credit for COMP 637, you must achieve a course composite grade of at least B- (70 percent).

 Activity | Weight |